Consumers' co-operative

 A consumers' co-operative is an enterprise owned by consumers and managed democratically and that aims at fulfilling the needs and aspirations of its members.
 Such co-operatives operate within the market system, independently of the state, as a form of mutual aid, oriented toward service rather than pecuniary profit.
+Many co-operatives, however, do have a degree of profit orientation.
+Just like other corporations, some co-operatives issue dividends to owners based on a share of total net profit or earnings (all owners typically receive the same amount); or based on a percentage of the total amount of purchases made by the owner.
+Regardless of whether they issue a dividend or not, most consumers' co-operatives will offer owners discounts and preferential access to goods and services.

-Consumers' cooperatives often take the form of retail outlets owned and operated by their consumers, such as food co-ops.
-However, there are many types of consumers' cooperatives, operating in areas such as health care, insurance, housing, utilities and personal finance (including credit unions).
+Consumers' co-operatives often take the form of retail outlets owned and operated by their consumers, such as food co-ops.
+However, there are many types of consumers' co-operatives, operating in areas such as health care, insurance, housing, utilities and personal finance (including credit unions).

-In some countries, consumers' cooperatives are known as cooperative retail societies or retail co-ops, though they should not be confused with retailers' cooperatives, whose members are retailers rather than consumers.
+In some countries, consumers' co-operatives are known as co-operative retail societies or retail co-ops, though they should not be confused with retailers' co-operatives, whose members are retailers rather than consumers.

-Consumers' cooperatives may, in turn, form cooperative federations.
-These may come in the form of cooperative wholesale societies, through which consumers' cooperatives collectively purchase goods at wholesale prices and, in some cases, own factories.
-Alternatively, they may be members of cooperative unions.
+Consumers' co-operatives may, in turn, form co-operative federations.
+These may come in the form of co-operative wholesale societies, through which consumers' co-operatives collectively purchase goods at wholesale prices and, in some cases, own factories.
+Alternatively, they may be members of co-operative unions.

-Consumer cooperation has been a focus of study in the field of cooperative economics.
+Consumer co-operation has been a focus of study in the field of co-operative economics.

 History

-Consumer cooperatives rose to prominence during the industrial revolution as part of the labour movement.
+Consumers' co-operatives rose to prominence during the Industrial Revolution as part of the labour movement.
 As employment moved to industrial areas and job sectors declined, workers began organizing and controlling businesses for themselves.
-Workers cooperatives were originally sparked by "critical reaction to industrial capitalism and the excesses of the industrial revolution."
-The formation of some workers cooperatives was meant to "cope with the evils of unbridled capitalism and the insecurities of wage labor."
+Worker co-operatives were originally sparked by "critical reaction to industrial capitalism and the excesses of the industrial revolution."
+The formation of some workers co-operatives was meant to "cope with the evils of unbridled capitalism and the insecurities of wage labor."

-The first documented consumer cooperative was founded in 1769, in a barely-furnished cottage in Fenwick, East Ayrshire, when local weavers manhandled a sack of oatmeal into John Walker's whitewashed front room and began selling the contents at a discount, forming the Fenwick Weavers' Society.
+The first documented consumers' co-operative was founded in 1769, in a barely-furnished cottage in Fenwick, East Ayrshire, when local weavers manhandled a sack of oatmeal into John Walker's whitewashed front room and began selling the contents at a discount, forming the Fenwick Weavers' Society.

-In the decades that followed, several cooperatives or cooperative societies formed including Lennoxtown Friendly Victualling Society, founded in 1812.
+In the decades that followed, several co-operatives or co-operative societies formed including Lennoxtown Friendly Victualling Society, founded in 1812.